 Promote the features and information a player needs to start a game.

 Create a single destination for notifications, account information and social features that doesn’t interfere with garage activities.

-The Garage is a starting point for four major scenarios that also needed to be reviewed and optimized.
+The Garage is a starting point for 4 major user flows that also needed to be reviewed and optimized.